Research Ethics has developed the following resources to assist researchers with the research ethics process:

 The consent process is fully discussed in chapter 3 of the Tri-Council Policy Statement Ethical Conduct for Research Involving Humans.
 This includes a discussion of the information generally required for informed consent.
 The following are some sample consent forms that you may use to guide the development of the consent forms that are most appropriate to your research study:

 - Consent form for participation in prospective data collection such as interviews, focus groups, observation and surveys (including signature page) [DOC - 32 kB]

 - Consent form for participation in an online survey (no signature requested) [DOC - 22 kB]

 - Consent form for secondary use of personal records [DOC - 26 kB]

 - Consent form for secondary use of existing research records [DOC - 27 kB]

 - Assent script for children when parents or guardians have provided consent [DOC 17 - kB]

 Researcher Checklist [PDF - 448 kB]: Is your research ethics submission for prospective research complete?
 Do you wonder what REB members look for in your submission?
 This list of requirements and questions will help you ensure that you have included all the relevant information to facilitate a thorough ethical review of your research.

-Top 10 Tips [PDF - 34 kB]: Here are tips on the top 10 things you can do to improve your REB application and avoid common errors in research ethics submissions.
+Here are the Top 10 Tips [PDF - 34 kB] on things you can do to improve your REB application and avoid common errors in research ethics submissions.